-For brave Mum of two, Claire Beever, 45, from Runcorn, the Abseil won’t be the scariest thing she’s ever had to face.
+In July 2022, 80 brave individuals took the plunge from one of the City’s most famous landmarks at the annual Liverpool Cathedral Abseil for Clatterbridge Cancer Charity.
+For brave Mum of two, Claire Beever, 45, from Runcorn, the Abseil wasn't the scariest thing she’s ever had to face.

 I was told I would lose my hair virtually straight away; this was something I couldn’t cope with along with everything else.
 I asked my husband to shave my head and whilst this was awful for both of us, it was my way of taking control over something throughout this whole nightmare.
 I would decide when I would lose my hair, not cancer.”

 Claire was also told her cancer was HER2 positive, meaning she would have to be treated with chemotherapy first.
 In November 2020, after finishing chemotherapy Claire was able to ring the bell at The Clatterbridge Cancer Centre’s CANTreat clinic based in Halton.

 “Whilst all this was happening right in the midst of a lockdown, I couldn’t be more proud of how my children were handling everything.
 They were at home due to the pandemic, so they saw most of what I was going through.
 I’ve had really dark days, but I have also had days where I have laughed about things with my husband, my parents and my children who have helped me to get through this.”